 I’ve never used it (afro hair) but have friends that swear by it.

-If You Want to Go The Extra Mile
+Festival Kit List: If You Want to Go The Extra Mile

 If you like a good coffee or a cooked breakfast without having to walk more than a few paces away from your tent, a camping stove is worth its weight in gold.

 Bring a cool box to keep booze and chilled food cold for a few days.
+These cooler boxes will do wonders and open up more options for dinner time but can be a little cumbersome to carry.

 To go with your portable stove.
 Everyone can take it in turns to cook while you all gossip about the night before.